 Macrotia - Large Ears & Lobes

+Macrotia is the medical term for big ears (Macro = big, and otia = ear).
 The ear is often described in thirds, vertically.
-The central third is known as the conchal hollow, the upper third is the scaphal hollow and the lower third is the lobe.
+The central third is known as the conchal hollow (which leads to the auditory meatus, the "ear hole"), the upper third is the scaphal hollow and the lower third is the lobe.

-Sometimes the ear is too large in all dimensions, and it is possible to reduce both the height and the width of the ear.
-If the upper third is out of balance, with a large, flat scaphal hollow, the ear can look top heavy, like an upturned pyramid.
+Sometimes the ear is too big in all dimensions, and it is possible to reduce both the height and the width of the ear.
+If the upper third is out of balance, with a large, flat scaphal hollow, the ear can look top heavy, or triangular, or pointed, like an upturned pyramid.

 If the lobe is too large, then the ear looks bottom heavy, or pear-shaped.